 - Beach erosion surveys in collaboration with Seychelles in the Seychelles National Parks Authority (SNPA)

 - Coastal dune restoration in Mexico in partnership with local community organisations

 - Soil rehabilitation in South Africa in collaboration with Karongwe private wildlife and nature reserve

 - Coral reef surveys and coral farming in Seychelles in collaboration with SNPA

 - Crown-of-thorns starfish removal in Fiji in collaboration with the Fiji Locally-Managed Marine Area (FLMMA) network

-Participants engaged in coral restoration initiatives in 2018
+Participants engaged in coral reef restoration initiatives in 2018

 Community members upskilled in marine life monitoring techniques in 2018